Find the right fit for your eyes at Gulfcoast Eye Center.

 Do you need vision correction but don’t want to wear eyeglasses full time?
 Contact lenses are a great option for almost anyone.

 There are a number of reasons why you might prefer contact lenses to standard eyewear: a glasses-free look, hassle-free vision correction, wearing non-prescription sunwear and goggles, or the convenience of not having to worry about misplacing your glasses.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction than glasses.
 Today, you can even replace your bifocal glasses with bifocal contact lenses.

-Dr. Steven Bovio can recommend the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
+We offer a wide selection at our Sarasota office, and Dr. Steven Bovio can recommend the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
 Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages to each.

-Specialized Contact Linses
+Specialized Contact Lenses